jessepav/libgdx-wiki-old/Box2d.md

 ## <a id="joints_and_gears"></a>Joints and Gears ##

 Every joint requires to have definition set up before creating it by box2d world.
-Using *initalize* helps with ensuring that all joint parameters are set.
+Using *initialize* helps with ensuring that all joint parameters are set.

 Note that destroying the joint after the body will cause crash.
 Destroying the body also destroys joints connected to it.